ituhin/asset-manager/README.md

+## Crypto asset manager:
-Crypto asset manager, to easily manage 100s of assets across many exchanges and accounts pair at once.
-Useful when you have lot of assets spread across multiple exchanges/accounts.
+to easily manage 100s of assets across many exchanges and accounts pair at once.
+Useful when you have lot of assets spread across multiple exchanges/accounts and wants to take quick actions or get all status reports from everywhere.

 Can be used as panic button too :)

 ## Installation